-In June 2019, our board of directors adopted and, in July 2019, our stockholders approved, the 2019 Plan, which became effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+We expect our board of directors to adopt and our stockholders to approve the 2019 Plan, which will become effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
 The 2019 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards.
-The number of shares of our common stock reserved for issuance under the 2019 Plan is the sum of: (1) 2,017,142; plus (2) the number of shares (up to 2,367,035 shares) as is equal to the sum of (x) the number of shares of our common stock reserved for issuance under the 2016 Plan that remained available for grant under the 2016 Plan immediately prior to the effectiveness of the registration statement of which this prospectus forms a part and (y) the number of shares of our common stock subject to outstanding awards under the 2016 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2020, and continuing until, and including, the fiscal year ending December 31, 2029, equal to the lowest of (i) 2,000,000 shares of our common stock, (ii) 4% of the number of shares of our common stock outstanding on the first day of such fiscal year and (iii) an amount determined by our board of directors.
+Upon effectiveness of the 2019 Plan, the number of shares of our common stock that will be reserved for issuance under the 2019 Plan will be the sum of: (1) 2,017,142; plus (2) the number of shares (up to 2,367,035 shares) as is equal to the sum of (x) the number of shares of our common stock reserved for issuance under the 2016 Plan that remain available for grant under the 2016 Plan immediately prior to the effectiveness of the registration statement of which this prospectus forms a part and (y) the number of shares of our common stock subject to outstanding awards under the 2016 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2020 and continuing until, and including, the fiscal year ending December 31, 2029, equal to the lowest of (i) 2,000,000 shares of our common stock, (ii) 4% of the number of shares of our common stock outstanding on the first day of such fiscal year and (iii) an amount determined by our board of directors.

-Our employees, officers, directors, consultants and advisors are eligible to receive awards under the 2019 Plan.
+Our employees, officers, directors, consultants and advisors will be eligible to receive awards under the 2019 Plan.
 Incentive stock options, however, may only be granted to our employees.
-Our board of directors has granted under the 2019 Plan options to purchase 308,486 shares of our common stock to certain of our employees and non-employee directors effective upon the commencement of trading of our common stock on the Nasdaq Global Market.
+Our board of directors has granted under the 2019 Plan options to purchase 308,486 shares of our common stock to certain of our employees and non-employee directors effective upon the commencement of trading of our common stock on the Nasdaq Stock Market.

-Pursuant to the terms of the 2019 Plan, our board of directors (or a committee delegated by our board of directors) administers the plan and, subject to any limitations in the plan, selects the recipients of awards and determines:
+Pursuant to the terms of the 2019 Plan, our board of directors (or a committee delegated by our board of directors) will administer the plan and, subject to any limitations in the plan, will select the recipients of awards and determine: